gmdmgithub/django-blog/README.md

 from django.forms import ModelForm
 ```

-3. Set form to the context
+3. Set form to the context in the `views.py`

 ```python
 def create_order(request):